IdkDwij/Termithon/README.md

-getmac (Retrieves the Physical MAC Address of The Device) calc (A simple calculator) passgen (A very efficient password generator)
+getmac (Retrieves the Physical MAC Address of The Device) calc (A simple calculator) passgen (A very efficient password generator) getip (Retrieves the IP Address of your machine) getsysteminfo (Gets info about OS, CPU, etc)
 '''
 ```